Caprock: Hydrocarbon trapping (petroleum)

 Schematic diagram of a micro-fracture in caprock.
-The facture introduces microscopic pathways for gas, oil, and water to escape into overlaying spaces.
+The fracture introduces microscopic pathways for gas, oil, and water to escape into overlaying spaces.
 This type of caprock fracture is typically caused by abnormally high pressures (e.g. tectonic extrusion or uplifting).

 In the petroleum industry, caprock is any nonpermeable formation that may trap oil, gas or water, preventing it from migrating to the surface.
 This caprock can prevent hydrocarbons from migrating to the surface, allowing them to accumulate in a reservoir of oil and gas (petroleum).
 Effective caprock materials, such as shale, evaporites, and hardened carbonate rocks, prevent these resources from escaping.
 The efficiency of caprock in sealing hydrocarbons is influenced by several factors such as lithology, thickness, porosity, permeability, and mechanical properties.
 However, the sealing capacity of caprocks can be compromised by the presence of faults or fractures, which may act as pathways for hydrocarbon leakage.
 These structures, also known as petroleum traps, are a primary target for the petroleum industry.

 Notable caprock formations

 Gulf of Mexico salt domes

 Salt domes in the Gulf of Mexico form through diapirism.
-The buoyant salt layers (primarily Jurassic-aged Louann Salt) rise through overlying sediments due to denisty contrast and tectonic stress.
+The buoyant salt layers (primarily Jurassic-aged Louann Salt) rise through overlying sediments due to density contrast and tectonic stress.
 As the salt migrates upward, it pierces and deforms younger layers of rock, creating traps for hydrocarbons and shaping the seafloor topography.
 The Gulf's passive margin setting, with thick sediment accumulation, promotes widespread salt tectonics, as seen in the Sigbee Escarpment.
 The salt domes are primarily made of halite and is removed first, leaving behind gypsum and anhydrite.
 The anhydrite and gypsum react with organic material to form calcite.
 The classic Murray 1966 paper describes the generalized sequence as sediments-calcite-gypsum-anhydrite-salt.